momoservertw/InventoryPlus/README.md

 # InventoryPlus
-【Minecraft plugin】Clear the inventory slot and remove the device.
-More features are coming soon...
+【Minecraft plugin】To clean the player inventory or slot by command.